rmupap/rmupap.github.io/_includes/prerequisite-courses-build.md

 All applicants **must complete the required prerequisite coursework in the table below prior to beginning the Rocky Mountain University of Health Professions (RMUoHP) Physician Assistant (PA) Program**.
 Every course need not be completed prior to application.
-However, for applicants to whom it applies, there must be a feasible plan documented for completing any outstanding prerequisites prior to the program start date.
+The RMUoHP PA program allows applicants to have up to nine credits of prerequisite coursework in progress or planned at the time of application submission to CASPA.
+A feasible plan to complete outstanding prerequisite coursework must be documented in the CASPA application.

 <p class="message"><strong>PLEASE NOTE:</strong> Under no circumstances will applicants be allowed to begin the PA Program if prerequisite coursework is not completed prior to the program start date.</p>